 There will likely also be fees associated with your debt settlement company handling your transactions.
 The entire process can be pricey, but in the end, the goal is to have your debt paid off.
 Some creditors might refuse to work with your debt settlement company, which could be challenging and cause you to work with your debtor directly.

-Using a debt settlement company can be an option, but there are options to settle your debt that you can do on your own, too.
+Using a debt settlement company can be an option, but you can also take action on your own to settle your debt.

 Credit counseling

-Credit counseling can provide free educational materials and workshops on money management while providing advice on managing your money and debts and help with budgeting your payments.
-Credit counseling services are usually free, or you can find low-cost options at credit unions, nonprofit organizations and in your community.
+Credit counseling can provide free educational materials and workshops on money management while providing advice on managing your money and debts and budgeting.
+Credit counseling services are usually free, or you can find low-cost options at credit unions, nonprofit organizations, and in your community.

 Negotiate with creditors or collection agencies

 You can contact your creditors and collection agencies directly regarding your payments.
-They might be willing to work with you and possibly get you a modified amount that is more manageable, so you don’t need a debt settlement company.
+They might be willing to work with you and possibly get you a modified amount that is more manageable.

 Declare bankruptcy